SuriyaVG/Ghee_Website/README.md

 - **Unexpected end of JSON input**: Fixed by ensuring backend `/api/auth/login` always returns a JSON response, even for errors.
 - **404 on /auth/login**: Fixed by mounting `/api/auth` directly on the main Express app and updating all fetch calls to use `/api/auth/login`.
 - **Admin orders page stuck on loading**: Fixed by ensuring the JWT token key was consistent (`admin_access_token`) across login, storage, and API calls.
+- **500 error on order placement (COD)**: Ensure the phone number is a valid Indian mobile (starts with 6-9, 10 digits, with or without +91/91).
+The client and DB both enforce this format.
+- **CORS error with production domain**: The backend now strips trailing semicolons from the Origin header to avoid CORS failures.

 ## Documentation
 For detailed architectural and feature documentation, refer to [gheewebsite.md](gheewebsite.md).